SCRT-HQ/VaporShell/docs/glossary/New-VSElasticLoadBalancingV2TargetGroup.md

 The protocol the load balancer uses when performing health checks on targets.
 For Application Load Balancers, the default is HTTP.
 For Network Load Balancers, the default is TCP.
-The TCP protocol is supported for health checks only if the protocol of the target group is TCP or TLS.
+The TCP protocol is supported for health checks only if the protocol of the target group is TCP, TLS, UDP, or TCP_UDP.
-The TLS protocol is not supported for health checks.
+The TLS, UDP, and TCP_UDP protocols are not supported for health checks.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-elasticloadbalancingv2-targetgroup.html#cfn-elasticloadbalancingv2-targetgroup-healthcheckprotocol
 PrimitiveType: String